 Cole and Cassie are separated.
 She's in Titan, he's desperately searching for the place that can move in both time and space.
 She eventually is able to escape, they reunite, and settle on a new agenda.
 Thinking they know the identity of the Witness, they begin a search which starts in 1953, when they once again ask Agent Gale (Jay Karnes) for help.
 They see the Witness, or at least the one being presented as such, but he and his guardians escape using portable time-travel devices.
 Luckily they are able to track their location, and knowing the exact time and place where he will be, they return to the future to gather reinforcements for his capture.
 Things don't go according to plan, and once again the loyalties of the group are tested, pitting Cole and Cassie against Jones, Deacon, and others.
 Unfortunately, the Witness once again makes his escape, and Cole and Cassie, now in possession of two of the portable devices, continue their search, this time to 1899 London.

-At the very end of the eighth episode, James Callis (Battlestar Galactica) is revealed as Athan, the Witness as an adult.
+At the very end of the eighth episode, James Callis (Battlestar Galactica) is revealed as Athan, the Witness as an adult, or rather, a person presented as being the Witness.
+At least Athan thought that was his destiny.
 He has spent his entire life wandering the time stream, learning as much as possible of history, literature, art, and science.
-He has been told his destiny is to return to Titan and begin the process that will end time, to reward the faithful with that perfect moment frozen forever.
+He has been told that he is to return to Titan and begin the process that will end time, to reward the faithful with that perfect moment frozen forever.
 Along the way his conviction has wavered, especially after the death of Sebastian (Rupert Graves), the last of his guardians.
 Episode 9, "Thief," is one of the best written and acted episodes of TV I've ever seen, not just for this show.
 Athan meets someone, and the experience changes his outlook on his life and destiny once again.
 Eliza (Claire Cooper) is a woman who has abandoned her station in life to work at a hospital for the poor.
 Athan has lived in many different time periods, is knowledgeable of medical techniques and medicines far beyond her time.
-Since he possesses a portable time device he is able to travel to the future to get medications she needs to treat her patients, and herself.
+Since he possesed a portable time device he had been able to travel to the future to get medications not available in the 19th Century, for his own use, and he also gives some to Eliza to treat her patients, and herself.
 He thinks he could be content staying with her, yet later reveals his secret, inviting her to travel to a better future with him.
-Fate has another idea.
+Fate has other ideas.